|This page is under construction|

 “Welcome, fellow nature lovers!
 I'm Professor Milton Clodbottle, and I'd love to tell you all about my greatest discovery: Habitariums!
 What's a Habitarium, you ask?
 Why, it's an enchanting miniature ecosystem—almost a world unto itself, you could say—where Petpetpets of all kinds shuffle about, their tiny little lives unfolding right before you: eating, sleeping, gathering resources, putting up buildings... even getting into occasional skirmishes with their neighbours.
 Fascinating stuff, I tell you!
 Don't just take my word for it, though—set up a Habitarium of your own and see for yourself!”

-The Habitarium will be discontinued in September 2014, as it would be too complicated to move it to the new, JumpStart servers.
+The Habitarium was discontinued on September 2014, as it would have been too complicated to move it to the new, JumpStart servers.

 - 1 Habitariums